amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/doc/decorators.md

 This decorator declares a function to be a quantum program subroutine.

-Like any subroutine, `@aq.subroutine` is often used to simplify repeated code and increase the readability of a program, and it must be called at least once to have an effect.
+Like any subroutine, `@aq.subroutine` is often used to simplify repeated code and increase the readability of a program.
+A subroutine must be called at least once from within an `@aq.main` function or another `@aq.subroutine` function in order to be included in a program.

-AutoQASM must support typed serialization formats, and so you must provide type hints for the inputs of your subroutine definitions.
-Qubits are like global registers to our quantum computation, so virtual qubits used in the body of a subroutine definition must be passed as input arguments.
+Because AutoQASM supports strongly-typed serialization formats such as OpenQASM, you must provide type hints for the inputs of your subroutine definitions.

-Our example below uses a subroutine to make two bell states.
+Our example below uses a subroutine to make Bell states on two pairs of qubits.
 ```
 @aq.subroutine
 def bell(q0: int, q1: int) -> None: